w3f/Grants-Program/applications/grantmaster.md

 ### Overview

-This project aims to create a comprehensive web application for managing grant applications and deliveries for the W3F Grants Program, based on data in the GitHub repositories.
+This project aims to create a comprehensive web application for managing grant applications (and deliveries in a possible follow-up grant) for the W3F Grants Program, based on data in the GitHub repositories.
 I will provide an interactive and user-friendly interface for easier navigation for the W3F grant committee.
 This includes a crawler for easy extraction and calculation of relevant data, a REST API for accessing said data as well as a web-based frontend with a modern look & feel.

 As a passionate developer in the field of blockchain and decentralized projects, I recognize the value that transparency and organization bring to grant management.
 I'm excited to create a tool that enhances the process for the Web3 Foundation.